IZT

 C

-A god over a universe; a world ruler.
-Wheel-turning King (Sage) or monarch; the Indian ideal of a universal monarch who rules the world with th wheel which he is spontaneously endowed at his enthronement.
-But in Buddhism the wheel-turning Kings are Kings who rule by virture rather than force.
+A god over a universe; a world-ruler.
+Wheel-turning King (Sage) or Monarch; the Indian ideal of a universal monarch who rules the world with the wheel which he is spontaneously endowed with at his enthronement.
+But in Buddhism the wheel-turning kings are kings who rule by virtue rather than by force.

 Saptaparna-guha in Sanskrit, Sattapanna-guba (in Pali).

-Meditation or Contemplation; refers to collectiveness of mind or meditative absorption in which all dualistic distinctions like you and me, subject and object, true and false are eleminated.
+Meditation or Contemplation; refers to convergence of mind or meditative absorption in which all dualistic distinctions like you and me, subject and object, true and false are eliminated.

 The essential nature of Seon can be summarized in four short statements;